hadley/purrrlyr/cran-comments.md

-This is a compatibility release for dplyr 0.8.0.
-It also fixes the rchk issues.
+This fixes the rchk issues.

 ## Test environments